Can You Get A Loan While In A Consumer Proposal?

 How A Consumer Proposal Affects Your Credit

-While a consumer proposal can eliminate the majority of your debt problems, it can have a negative, lasting effect on your credit in the following ways:
+While a consumer proposal can eliminate the majority of your debt problems, it can have a negative, lasting effect on your credit.
+Here is how it shows up:

 What Is A Consumer Proposal?

-A consumer proposal is a legally binding debt relief option that allows individuals to settle their debts with creditors for less than the full amount owed.
+A consumer proposal is a legally binding debt relief option that lets you settle your debts with creditors for less than the full amount owed.
 The process is facilitated by a Licensed Insolvency Trustee (LIT), who negotiates a repayment plan with creditors that usually lasts up to 5 years.
 Once filed, you’ll be protected from creditor efforts to collect the debt, including litigation and wage garnishment.

 A consumer proposal lets you keep your assets, unlike bankruptcy.
 However, it has a serious effect on your credit score, which is why the decision to file a consumer proposal should not be made lightly.